-This discussion signals one key point that schools and districts should reflect deeply about: the connection between tech goals and learning goals.
+This discussion signals one key point that schools and districts should reflect deeply about: the connection between technology goals and learning goals.
 This collaboration should not be limited only to content distribution, leaving aside classroom practices.
 It’s important to keep in mind how applications – and how the technology in general – can enhance the learning potential of students.

-One way to make the connection between tech goals and learning goals clearer to everyone involved is building a strong application library.
+One way to make the connection between technology goals and learning goals clearer to everyone involved is building a strong application library.
 In this digital environment, teachers can select the applications they are going to integrate into their classes.
 In addition, students are allowed to see other apps suggested by the educational institution that might interest them.

 In some cases, on-demand applications can allow for a more personalized approach for teachers and students.
 Let’s look at this example.